 Many moons later, I introduced this recipe to my husband.
 He liked it, so it made the list of “safe” meals to make.
 So, when I had to start cleaning up my diet to resolve some digestive issues, I turned to the musical fruit as a replacement in a lot of recipes.
 And let’s be honest here, incorporating beans into Mexican style recipes is easy.
 Like, RIDICULOUSLY EASY.

 Hubs didn’t even notice this new version didn’t have meat when he started eating it.
 About halfway through the meal, it dawned on him…but he STILL LIKED IT.
 Poor fella can’t turn back now, that’s already in my memory bank for the future if he tries to complain there’s no meat in this dish anymore.

 1 can black beans

 1 can pinto beans

 2 bags hearts of romaine salad

 corn chips (Fritos are my favorite for this dish)

-Dressing of choice (I usually use Catalina)
+Dressing of choice (I use Homemade Catalina-recipe below)